How to Become a Military Officer (Academy, ROTC, OCS)

-You’ve seen them in movies and on the news, the confident leaders commanding ships, leading platoons, and flying jets.
-These are military officers, but their role is more like a company’s project manager than a lone hero.
-They are the planners responsible for guiding their teams and ensuring missions succeed, a distinction that defines the officer vs. enlisted career path.
+Learning how to become a military officer comes down to three things: understanding what the job actually is, choosing the commissioning path that fits your stage of life, and meeting the standards before you ever apply.
+You've seen the confident leaders in movies, commanding ships, leading platoons, flying jets, but a military officer's role is closer to a company's project manager than a lone hero.
+Officers are the planners responsible for guiding their teams and making missions succeed, a distinction that defines the officer vs. enlisted career path.

 What’s the Real Difference Between an Officer and an Enlisted Member?